GhostHalston/ChimeraBootstrapInstaller-Checkrain-/README.md

 # ChimeraBootstrapInstaller-Checkrain-
-PS USE THE OFFICIAL METHOD THIS IS OUTDATED
+PS USE THE OFFICIAL METHOD

 So Just A Simple Script That Install Chimera Bootsrap On Checkrain.